thomasbyttebier/thomasbyttebier/_posts/2015-08-31-less-css-mess.md

 ## Documentation as a front-end style guide

 The final step is documenting the chunks of UI in a style guide.
 As a freelancer, in a lot of projects it's my job to make myself superfluous as quickly as possible.
 A style guide fits this scenario perfectly.
 It's an inventory of UI elements, briefly documented for developers.
-It's a place where you tell them when and how to use each of the various components you've designed. (link: http://primercss.io text: Primer) is a good example, or even the (link: http://getbootstrap.com/components/ text: Bootstrap documentation).
+It's a place where you tell them when and how to use each of the various components you've designed.
+[Primer](http://primercss.io) is a good example, or even the [Bootstrap documentation](http://getbootstrap.com/components/).

 Style guides are living documents, they're never done.
 As soon as a bit of UI changes, the style guide has to reflect that change.
 If it doesn't, it's become useless.
 As a result, documenting UI in the style guide has grown to be a part of my daily workflow.
 As soon as I finished refactoring CSS or writing new CSS rules, I turn to the style guide to document what I have done.